twardoch/ttfdiet/README.md

 The tool applies a “diet” to a .ttf font — it optimizes how precomposed Unicode characters such as “Ä” are expressed in the internal font structures of a TrueType-flavored OpenType font.
-The diet reduces the size of the font, and also eliminates redundant and ambiguous information in the font.
+The diet reduces the size of the font, and also eliminates certain redundant and ambiguous information in the font.

 The diet consists of the following steps: